DIAGNijmegen/website-content/content/pages/vacancies/research-software-engineer-digital-pathology.md

 Read more about what it means to work at Radboudumc and how you can do your part.

-## Additional information
+## How to apply
-Send applications to Dr. James Meakin, research software engineer.
+Send applications to [Dr. James Meakin](http://diagnijmegen.nl/index.php/Person?name=James_Meakin), research software engineer.
 Applications will be reviewed on an ongoing basis until the position is filled.

 Recruitment agencies are asked not to respond to this job posting.